 Capital assets are capitalized at historical cost or estimated cost (the extent to which fixed asset costs have been estimated and the methods of estimation should be disclosed) if historical cost is not available (or describe other method of valuation).
 Donated assets are recorded as capital assets at their estimated fair market value at the date of donation.
-The District maintains a threshold level of \$500 or more for capitalizing capital assets.
+The District maintains a threshold level of \$1,000 or more for capitalizing capital assets.

-Capital assets are recorded in the statement of net position and statement of activities.
+Capital assets are recorded in the Statement of Net Position and Statement of Activities.
 Since surplus assets are sold for an immaterial amount when declared as no longer needed for public purposes, no salvage value is taken into consideration for depreciation purposes.
 All capital assets, other than land, are depreciated using the straight-line method over the following useful lives:

-Estimated

-Asset Class Useful Lives

-Furniture and fixtures 5 - 10 years
+Assets Class Estimated Useful Lives Leasehold improvements Furniture and fixtures 3 years 3 - 10 years